Open-Cascade-SAS/OCCT/dox/specification/boolean_operations/boolean_operations.md

 ~~~~

 #### TCL level
-To enable/disable the usage of OBB in the operation in DRAW it is necessary to call the *buseobb* command with the approriate value:
+To enable/disable the usage of OBB in the operation in DRAW it is necessary to call the *buseobb* command with the appropriate value:
 * 0 - disabling the usage of OBB;
 * 1 - enabling the usage of OBB.
 ~~~~